Kashin98/Proj-Art-House_JS-Master/README.md

 # Proj-Art-House_JS-Master
 Master-Project-Art-House
 Building a project to fully apply everything learned in JavaScript.
-Also learned to use Airtable bases, Postman and more Bootstrap 4.
+Also learned to use Airtable bases and Airtable API, Postman and more Bootstrap 4.

 ## AWS CDN Link